aabbtree77/miniguestlog/README.md

 "postinstall": "bash scripts/fetchdb.sh"
 ```

-It is possible to use MaxMind via http fetch directly, but this saves some network traffic.
-A premature optimization likely.
+It is possible to use MaxMind via http fetch directly, but I believe this is more reliable, despite the automated download of GeoLite2.

 The free GeoLite2 version is sufficiently accurate and also provides the accuracy radius, but I do not use the latter.